yue/yue/docs/guides/js/getting_started.md

 for native desktop apps.
 This was because the design of Node.js natually does not allow integrating the GUI message loops of native toolkits.

+The only exeptions here are GTK+ and other X11 based toolkits, because internally they use file descriptor based GUI message loops and can be iterated with libuv.

-So even though it is not hard to write V8 bindings for GTK+ or Qt, it is impossible to run their message loops together with the event loop of Node.js.
+So even though it is not hard to write V8 bindings for Cocoa or Qt, it is impossible to run their message loops together with the event loop of Node.js.
 The most common trick of keep iterating events of GUI message loops, results in high CPU usage.
 While the trick used by Yue's `Lifetime` API to replace the event loop, has various problems with the events queue of Node.js.

-Luckily with Yode the problem with message loop has been solved cleanly, even if you are not intersted in Yue, it is still possible to use GTK+ and Cocoa bindings in Yode.
+Luckily with Yode the problem with message loop has been solved cleanly, even if you are not intersted in Yue, it is still possible to use Win32 and Cocoa bindings in Yode.

 ### Electron